Skip to Main Content

 We are indebted to the Butler University Library's And/Or/Not box for some of the content displayed here.

-This bibliography is a list of selected materials on slavery available at the Yonkers Riverfront and Will Libraries.
+This bibliography is a list of selected materials on civil rights movements available at the Yonkers Riverfront and Will Libraries.
 Please use the library catalog (www.ypl.org) to find other useful materials in the catalog.

 How to Read a Call Number